-Competitors shall not be under the influence of alcohol while competing or practising.
+Competitors shall not be under the influence of alcohol while competing and practising.
+Testing when carried out shall be by using an alcoholmeter.

-A competitor shall, if requested by an authorised officer, submit to an alcohol test.
+A competitor shall, if requested by an authorised official, submit to an alcohol test.
 Written notification of selection for testing will be handed to a competitor by an authorised official.
 Refusal or failure to do so may be taken as if a positive test had been ordered and dealt with accordingly.